Charles Austen

-Rear Admiral Charles John Austen CB (23 June 1779 – 7 October 1852) was an officer in the Royal Navy and the youngest brother of novelist Jane Austen.
+Rear-Admiral Charles John Austen CB (23 June 1779 – 7 October 1852) was an officer in the Royal Navy and the youngest brother of novelist Jane Austen.
 He served during the French Revolutionary and Napoleonic Wars, and beyond, eventually rising to the rank of rear-admiral.

 Family and early life

-Charles was born in 1779 as the sixth and youngest son of the Reverend George Austen.
-His elder brother, Sir Francis Austen, also joined the Navy, and eventually became Admiral of the Fleet.
+Charles was born in 1779 as the sixth and youngest son of the Reverend George Austen and his wife, Cassandra Leigh.

+His elder brother, Sir Francis Austen, also joined the Navy, and eventually became an admiral of the fleet.

 Charles joined the Royal Naval Academy in July 1791, and by September 1794, he had become midshipman aboard HMS Daedalus.
 He subsequently served aboard HMS Unicorn and HMS Endymion.
 While serving aboard the Unicorn, Austen assisted in the capture of the 18-gun Dutch brig Comet, the 44-gun French frigate Tribune, and the French transport ship Ville de l'Orient.

 After transferring to Endymion he helped in the driving into Hellevoetsluis of the Dutch ship of the line Brutus.
 As a result of the latter action Austen was promoted to lieutenant on 13 December 1797, and appointed to HMS Scorpion.
 He was aboard Scorpion long enough to be present at the capture of the Dutch brig Courier, after which he transferred to HMS Tamar.
 Aboard Tamar, Austen was frequently involved in attacks and engagements with gunboats and privateers out of Algeciras.
 He returned to the Endymion in April 1800.
 On one occasion he set off in a small boat in a gale with only four other men, and succeeded in boarding and taking possession of the 18-gun Scipio, with 149 men aboard.
 He kept control of her until the following day when Endymion could complete the capture.
 After his continued good service under Captain Charles Paget, the Admiralty promoted Austen to commander and he took command of the sloop HMS Indian on 10 October 1804.